Lady Day: The Complete Billie Holiday on Columbia 1933–1944: Content

 The final two tracks of the set, numbers 22 and 23 of disc ten, are from the Esquire Award Winners Concert at the Metropolitan Opera, broadcast and recorded on V-Discs for distribution to servicemen overseas during World War II.
 Holiday had won top female jazz vocalist for 1943, and became the first African American woman to sing at the Met.
-"Do Nothing 'Til You Hear From Me" and "Billie's Blues," under a different title, are performed accompanied by other Esquire poll winners, Roy Eldridge, Barney Bigard, Art Tatum, Al Casey, Oscar Pettiford, and Sidney Catlett.
-This recording took place more than two years after the final studio session in 1941, and during the Petrillo recording ban; the AFM waived the strike terms for the recording of V-discs.
+"Do Nothing 'Til You Hear From Me" and "Billie's Blues", under a different title, are performed accompanied by other Esquire poll winners, Roy Eldridge, Barney Bigard, Art Tatum, Al Casey, Oscar Pettiford, and Sidney Catlett.
+This recording took place more than two years after the final studio session in 1941, and during the Petrillo recording ban; the American Federation of Musicians waived the strike terms for the recording of V-discs.

 Original recording sessions took place at the following locations in New York City: at the 55 Fifth Avenue Studio on November 27, 1933; at the 1776 Broadway Studio from 1935 through January 1939; at the 711 Fifth Avenue Studio from March 1939 through June 1940; at Liederkranz Hall on East 58th Street in September and October 1940; and at Columbia Studios in their new headquarters at 799 Seventh Avenue in 1941.
 The producers for the original recordings included John Hammond and Bernie Hanighen, others are not known.